PSN Bear Put Spread Strategy

 What is a bear put spread on PSN?

 A bear put spread on PSN is the bear put spread strategy applied to PSN (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With PSN stock trading near $50.19, the strikes shown on this page are snapped to the nearest listed PSN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PSN stock at $47.97 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PSN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PSN bear put spread max profit and max loss calculated?